NLnetLabs/incremental-deleg/draft-homburg-deleg.md

 This method of signalling that the legacy delegation MUST be used, is RECOMMENDED.

+## Deregistering authoritative name server support

+If the resolver knows that the authoritative name server supports deleg, *and* a DNSSEC-signed zone is being served, then all referrals SHOULD contain either an IDELEG delegation, or NSEC(3) records showing that the delegation does not exist.
+If a referral is returned that does not contain an IDELEG delegation nor an indication that it does not exist, then the resolver MAY deregister that the authoritative server supports IDELEG and MUST send an additional deleg query to find the delegation (or denial of its existence) (see also {{without-support (Resolving without authoritative name server support)}}).

 # Resolving without authoritative name server support {#without-support}

-In two cases, resolvers do not need to do additional processing.
+In two cases, resolvers do **not** need to do additional processing.

 1. As part of the processing a recursive resolver does, it learns where the zone boundaries are in the DNS name tree.
    If the triggering query name is already known to be the apex of a zone, then no further delegation point probing will need to be done for this name (subject to the TTL of this information).

 2. If a resolver encounters a non-referral response, then no delegations are involved and no further delegation probing is needed for this name (subject to the TTL of this information).

-If a resolver encounters an referral that does not contain an IDELEG delegation nor an indication that it does not exist, then the resolver MUST find out wether the queried zone contains IDELEG delegations at all.
+If a resolver encounters an referral that does not contain an IDELEG delegation nor an indication that it does not exist, then the resolver MUST find out whether the queried zone contains IDELEG delegations at all.

 1. For DNSSEC signed zones, a direct query for the IDELEG delegation information suffices (see {{deleg-query (The deleg query)}}).

 2. For unsigned zones, if unknown, the presence of the `_deleg` label at the zone's apex needs to be detected in addition to a direct query for the IDELEG delegation information (see {{presence (`_deleg` label presence)}}).

-Sub section {{additional-summary (Summary)}} contains an overview summerizing sub sections {{deleg-query}} and {{presence}}
+Sub section {{additional-summary (Summary)}} contains an overview summarizing sub sections {{deleg-query}} and {{presence}}

 ## The deleg query {#deleg-query}